 That evening, I have my second course of Faroese gastronomy, and if anything the food at Futastova is even better than at Katrina Christiansen, leaning more to the French than the tapas-style fare of the previous evening.
 I start with a delightful scallops with cauliflower cream and almonds – the tender lumps of the vegetable providing an excellent texture to the dish – but this pales in comparison with what comes next.
 The monk fish with asparagus in a saffron sauce is quite fantastic, and goes extremely well with the sauterne wine with which it is served.

 Like Katrina Christiansen, Futastova is in Reyni, in what must be yard-for-yard one of the finest culinary districts in Europe.
-The restaurant, which is set in the former Icelandic ambassador’s residence, is part of the group that includes the Faroese restaurant Raest, which specialises in fermented food, including cod and pilot whale for the ethically neutral.
+The restaurant, which is set in the former Icelandic ambassador’s residence, is part of the group that includes the Faroese restaurant Raest, which specialises in fermented food, including cod and pilot whale for the ethically challenged.

 Later on, I find myself drawn back to Blabar where a Danish choir from Copenhagen is singing Bulgarian choral songs, although the knitting woman and the chequers players seem to have disappeared.

-The following day, I was supposed to take the boat to Mykines, but, like the trip from Vesmanna the following day, the weather intervenes and I am forced to improvise.
+The following day, I was supposed to take the boat to Mykines, but, like the trip from Vestmanna the following day, the weather intervenes and I am forced to improvise.
 So, I hike from the town of Miđvágur to Traelimpa instead.
-There is something essentially mad, and slightly perilous, in walking along a trail into cloud with ill-defined cliffs somewhere to your left, especially as the main purpose of the walk is to see Sørvágsvatn Lake floating on the horizon, although this is denied us by the clouds.
+There is something quintessentially mad, and slightly perilous, in walking along a trail into cloud with ill-defined cliffs somewhere to your left, especially as the main purpose of the walk is to see Sørvágsvatn Lake floating on the horizon, although this is denied us by the clouds.

 The old historic centre of Kirkjubøur, a few miles outside of Tórshavn, is my next port of call.
 Ruins of St Magnus Cathedral, or Múrurin, which was built around 1150 and abandoned four hundred years later, remain.
-A building that was part of the bishop’s palace has been turned into a museum to give a sense of how people used to live.
+A building that was part of the bishop’s palace has been turned into a museum to provide a sense of how people used to live.
 The 13th century St Olaf’s, or St Mary’s Church, has been restored, allowing visitors the opportunity for some impromptu bell ringing.

 I find myself staring a puffin in the eye, as it debates whether to take the plunge over the cliff

-Later, I take a break from both the island’s haute cuisine and music, instead sampling some craft beers – most of which are from Belgium and Denmark – at Mikkeller which were excellent, and have my first drunken – him not me, honest – conversation with a local about the rights and wrongs of whaling, which leads to my premature exit from the bar as he defends for me, at any rate, the inconceivable.
+Later, I take a break from both the island’s haute cuisine and music, instead sampling some craft beers – most of which are from Belgium and Denmark – at Mikkeller, which were excellent, and have my first drunken – him not me, honest – conversation with a local about the rights and wrongs of whaling, which leads to my premature exit from the bar as he defends for me, at any rate, the inconceivable.
 I head for Sirkus Föroyar, possibly the only real pub in the old town, where I have an excellent vegetarian Indian curry and a conversation with the barman who is heading to Manchester to study music composition.
 He is under the delusion that the city of Oasis, and the Faroes are quite similar.
 “Well, they both rain a lot,” I say diplomatically.
 “But the rain, is it horizontal or vertical?” he replies.
-The following day I will learn the relevance of his question.
+The following day, I will learn the relevance of his question.

 Nolsoy and the puffins

-Even if no other boat trips are running, you can rest assured that the Nólsoy ferry will set sail.
+Even if no other boat trips are running, you can rest assured that the Nólsoy ferry will sail.
 The small island a twenty-minute jaunt from Tórshavn is home to half of the world’s European storm-petrel population – some 500,000.
-My guide quips the reason they have flourished here is they are “too small to eat”.
+My guide quips the reason the birds have flourished here is they are “too small to eat”.
 As they are also nocturnal, it’s most unlikely that you will catch sight of them either unless you spend the night on the island.
 Maggie’s Bar, reputed to be the best pub and music venue in the Faroes, stays open to 4am at weekends, providing an ideal respite for those who elect to linger with the 220 families who live here, although I’m not sure whether the storm-petrels are regular customers.

 Faroe Islands Whaling

 Practiced since the first Norse settlers arrived on the Faroe Islands, whaling is an essential part of Faroese life and culture; it seems impossible to walk into a bar without the subject being discussed.
 Regulated by the local authorities, each year some 800 pilot whales are beached and then slaughtered during the summer in a hunt.
 Called grindadráp in Faroese, the hunts are non-commercial and organised by the community.
 Due to constant international pressure from anti-whaling groups concerned at the perceived inhumane treatment of the mammals, the Grind law, which regulates whaling, was modified in 2015 so that all whalers needed to do a course on how to slaughter the whales with a spinal-cord lance.
 In the hunt, the whales are first surrounded by boats and then driven into a bay where they are slaughtered.
-Faroese authorities claim the hunt is sustainable and community-based, while organisations like PETA claim it is barbaric and have a campaign and petition to ban it.
+Faroese authorities claim the hunt is sustainable and community-based, while organisations like PETA claim it is barbaric and have launched a campaign and petition to ban it.
 To read more on the case for whaling, read here.
 And for the case against whaling, read an article by Rachael Revesz in the Independent.